NICMx/Jool/doc/usr/tutorial2.markdown

 ![Fig.3 - Dual-stack Linux in between.](images/tut2.1-setup.svg)

 Again, the second interface is not really neccesary; you will see a single interface dual-stacking in the [second scenario](#scenario-2-single-interface).
 Note that one of the interfaces is wireless, because that's how most laptops are today.

+> If your interface is not wireless (eg. you're testing in virtual machines), you can still follow these instructions by simply omitting the `iwconfig` commands and replacing every instance of "wlan0" for the name of your respective interface (typically "eth1").

 Also, as part of the simplification, I'm going to allow myself to make B both of the other nodes' default gateways.
 Again, less brain-dead options will be covered later.